titledk/silverstripe-backgroundimages/README.md

 # SilverStripe Background Images

-This module allows you define background image based on images that your users upload
+Define background image based on images that your users upload.

+**WORK IN PROGRESS**

 ## Usage